EntropyLogix/Z80/README.md

 ## 🧩 **Usage and Integration**

 The `Z80` class is a template that can be configured with up to three external interface classes to handle system interactions: `TBus`, `TEvents`, and `TDebugger`.
-Default implementations are provided for each, allowing for quick setup and testing.
+This design allows for maximum flexibility by separating the CPU core logic from the system-specific hardware it interacts with.

 ```cpp
 template <